Finitely (In)tractable Promise Constraint Satisfaction Problems: Finitely tractable PCSPs

 \subsection{Finite tractability depends only on h1 identities}

-We start by observing that finite tractability also depends only on h1 identities satisfied by polymorphisms, just like (standard) tractability.
-This result, Theorem~\ref{thm:h1}, is an immediate consequence of the following lemma and Theorem~\ref{thm:minion}.
+We start by observing that finite tractability also depends only on h1 identities satisfied by polymorphisms, just like standard tractability (recall the discussion about h1 identities and minion homomorphisms below \cref{thm:minion}).
+This result, \cref{thm:h1}, is an immediate consequence of the following lemma and \cref{thm:minion}.

 \begin{lemma} Let $(\rel A,\rel B)$ be a PCSP template.
 Then the following are equivalent. \begin{itemize} \item $\PCSP(\rel A, \rel B)$ is finitely tractable. \item There exists a finite relational structure $\rel{C}$ such that $\CSP(\rel{C})$ is solvable in polynomial time and there exists a minion homomorphism $\Pol(\rel{C}) \to \Pol(\rel A, \rel B)$. \end{itemize} \end{lemma}